nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 If accepted, the paper then proceeds to the layout editing phase for final publication.

+## Publication process (for managing editors)

+Once the final version of the paper has been posted to arXiv, here are the steps to take:

+- Import the latest arXiv version of the paper in the system -- either from the management page by clicking the edit icon next to the article version, or by answering the request for the final version from the *public page* of the article.
+- **IMPORTANT:** Set the volume and check that the article numbers are correct.
+(This cannot be changed after publication without emailing Episciences.)
+- Add the DOI to the article
+- Change the article status to publish the article
+- Remove the article from the "Coming soon" page
+- Check that the article shows up in the "latest articles" page (there seems to be a small delay of a few minutes)

 ## Special workflow for conflicted papers

 ### Papers authored by an editor-in-chief